EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 Q. Are you certified in EMF / Electromagnetic energy surveys and testing?

-A. There is currently no such thing as Certified EMF Inspector as far as the United States industrial and scientific community at large is concerned and I don’t see that materializing anytime soon.
-What I do have is my extensive education, experience and multiple certifications in industrial safety and hygiene. (listed elsewhere on this site)
+A. There is currently no such thing as a Certified EMF Inspector as far as the United States industrial and scientific community at large is concerned and I don’t see that materializing anytime soon.
+What I do have is my extensive education, experience and multiple certifications in non-ionizing radiation, industrial safety and hygiene. (listed here EMF Credentials)

-I am also a licensed Mold Assessment Consultant in the State of Texas, and an AARST-NRPP Certified Radon Tester which does require a knowledge of actual building science.
+I am also a licensed Mold Assessment Consultant in the State of Texas, and an AARST-NRPP Certified Radon Tester both of which require a knowledge of actual building science.
+In addition, I am a Certified Safety Professional, Certified Industrial Hygienist and a Certified Hazardous Materials Manager which means I am qualified in areas of occupational health and safety risks.

 Q. What about the EMRS (Electromagnetic Radiation Specialist) designation from the Building Biology Institute?

-A. There are a number of “self-referential” certifications and degrees offered on the Internet and the only organization that recognizes the EMRS Certificate is the issuing organization BBI.
-I don’t have the course material to make a hard judgment, but based on the fact that it APPEARS that you can get it in only 3 weeks of 5 days each. (page 11 of their prospectus) There are a number of self-paced home 200 level Internet courses (about 12) that are listed on page 16 but I don’t know if those are core or ancillary.
+A. There are a number of “self-referential” certifications and degrees offered on the Internet and the only organization that recognizes the EMRS Certificate from what I can tell is the issuing organization BBI.
+It claims to be accredited, but as of this writing the certifying agency is the Accreditation Agency of Continuing Studies in Germany.
+I don’t have the course material to make a solid judgment, but based on the fact that it APPEARS that you can get it in only 3 weeks of 5 days each (page 11 of their prospectus) and I do not believe any university in America or other health and safety organization accepts their courses as Continuing Education.
+There are a number of self-paced home 200 level Internet courses (about 12) that are listed on page 16 but I don’t know if those are core or ancillary.
+I recently came across the following information that the EMRS requires Building Biology pre-reqs and allegedly 200 credit hours of online courses.
+I seriously doubt that is 200 college level credit hours as that would be more than is required for a Masters in Engineering (about 175 credit hours) which typically takes about 6 years+ at a university if you attend full time.
+There is supposed to be some hands on training consisting of 3 weeks of all-day classes in Santa Fe, New Mexico and it includes 12 months of working under a mentor before achieving the EMRS certification status.
+By my count as of May 2022, there are about 60 individuals with this certification worldwide.

-While I DO have some respect for the BBI in terms of their purported goal to make living spaces healthier and their coursework probably contains some science, the problems I have with the EMRS designation is that:
+While I DO have respect for the BBI in terms of their purported goal to make living spaces healthier and their coursework likely contains some solid science, the problems I have with the EMRS designation is that:

-1) It takes a relatively short time to be considered a “certified professional” compared to a BSEE (several years) or a CIH which requires references and a solid work history in health & safety
+1) It appears to require a relatively short time and little demonstration of competence to be considered a “certified EMF professional” in this context compared to a BSEE (several years) or a CIH (several more years and includes at least a Bachelor’s degree in a STEM field) which requires references and a solid work history in health & safety Eligibility Requirements to be a CIH

-2) I don’t know how much accepted hard science that is relevant to EMF and human biology is taught in the course
+2) I don’t know how much accepted hard science is taught in the course that is relevant to EMF and human biology / physiology

-3) But I definitely disagree with them on the points of so called “dirty electricity”, the concept of body voltage, the exceptionally conservative EMF safety levels that are promoted without any viable proof that I can find and an apparent tendency to push questionable methods and solutions to EMF levels which I do not consider to be a problem in the first place
+3) But I definitely disagree with them on the points of so called “dirty electricity”, the concept of body voltage being relevant to anything, the exceptionally conservative EMF safety levels that are promoted without any viable proof that I can find and an apparent tendency to push questionable methods and solutions to EMF levels which I do not consider to be a problem in the first place

 4) Classroom instruction is not a substitute for long years of experience measuring EMF in a wide variety of environments

-While I know there are good, well-meaning people who have gone through the course, it does not in my mind automatically confer expertise on these individuals.
-I do believe that there are some EMF consultants that happen to have the EMRS and are also proficient, so I am not saying it is a bad thing to have.
+While I know there are good, well-meaning and even knowledgeable competent people who have gone through the course, it does not in my mind automatically confer expertise on these individuals.
+I do believe that there are some EMF consultants that happen to have the EMRS and are also proficient, so I am not saying it is a bad thing to have or a negative.
 If I could justify the $5555 price tag, I might be tempted to take it myself.
-But for that money, I can get education in topics that I know are beneficial and based on more solid ground.
+But for that money, I can get education in topics that I know are beneficial and based on more solid grounding in accepted science.
 For instance, I took a course in Medical Imaging for a semester and what it taught me about X-Rays, ultrasound, MRIs, CT scans, etc. has been valuable in my business as well as in personal health management.
+I have also completed a Certification course in Non-Ionizing Radiation Safety offered by Colorado State University to prepare for the CHP designation.
+(Certified Health Physicist)

 Q. How long does it take to perform an EMF inspection?